justinfranken/TradingStratTester/README.md

 - **src**: The source directory contains all of our python files for our analysis.
 - **test**: The test directory contains all of our python files to test the functions used for our analysis.

+> [!CAUTION]
+> "To ensure the proper functionality of this project, it is necessary to have an **internet connection**.
+This allows the project template structure to download financial data directly from [Yahoo Finance](https://de.finance.yahoo.com/).
+Please note that no pre-downloaded financial data will be available on this GitHub page."

 ## Credits